twitocode/Tantalum/content/Notes/English/Personal Essay.md

 		- I kept comparing myself to others in my school and online.
 			- **Describe the feeling** - *taste, touch, sight*
 		- There are some robotics kids in my classes that are much smarter than me; there are more like them all across Ontario.
 			- My brother is in Robotics, and other clubs like Model UN.
-He is already doing much better than I ever w you have a good job.**
+He is already doing much better than I ever was and he is in grade 10.
-			-  If I do not get into my programs that I want, would I end up with a job or no job which will make me end up like the people I saw on the streets?
-				- This made me worry about the risk of AI impacting my future career choices.
-Will I have to settle with a lower salary than promised a year ago?
-- Past heritage, identity?
-	- Before I moved to Hamilton, I had many friends, somas and he is in grade 10.
 - I also went to Toronto to go to a car show
 	- We had to park far which meant that we had to walk through the streets.
 		- Many homeless people
 			- Toronto is very expensive,
 			- City life seamed glamourous because I only ever lived in the suburbs.
 I’ve grown sick and tired of having to drive everywhere.
+However this **glamorous feeling only can materialize if you have a good job.**
+			-  If I do not get into my programs that I want, would I end up with a job or no job which will make me end up like the people I saw on the streets?
+				- This made me worry about the risk of AI impacting my future career choices.
+Will I have to settle with a lower salary than promised a year ago?
+- Past heritage, identity?
-However this **glamorous feeling only can materialize ife of which I still talk to everyday.
+	- Before I moved to Hamilton, I had many friends, some of which I still talk to everyday.
 I could not see my friends in person everyday.
 		- I had
 	- I always wanted to be the smartest in my class ever since grade 5.
 I remember beating everyone in quick multiplication games.
 # Outline